forjagames/fg-api/docs/website/docs/billing/billing.md

 # Billing

-In this sectio we will explain Nexus billing.
+In this section we will explain Nexus billing.

 ## Resources
 - Bandwidth: bandwidth consumed by each request.